Top tips for op shop trips

 ♥ Never buy another new men’s business shirt.
 Seriously, one of the most consistent and best things we have found at op shops is men’s business shirts.
 My husband has to wear them for work and we always find the most incredible quality and fabulous brands in perfect condition for under $10.
 This comes in handy when he tends to get things stained!
 It’s so cheap to replace them.

 ♥ Don’t hesitate.
-In saying the above however, if you do see something you love, grab it on the day.
+Ifou do see something you love, that’s just calling your name, grab it on the day.
 I have been disappointed many a time when I have a think about something and go back and it’s been snapped up.

 ♥ Check everything.
 Sometimes the staff will miss chips and cracks or stains on clothing.
 Give everything a good check before you buy.